 How to compare museum donation appraisal quotes

 The lowest quote is not always the safest quote for a museum gift.
-Compare fee transparency, independence, property-category competence, report depth, and support for adviser review together.
+Compare fee transparency, independence, category competence, report depth, and adviser-review support together.

 Give each candidate the same item list, photos, museum correspondence, deadlines, draft gift terms, and known adviser requirements.